$V_{cb}$ determination from inclusive $b \to c$ decays: an alternative method: Generalized Moments

 Before discussing the $q^2$ spectrum in more detail, we consider weight functions which are not reparametrization invariant.
 In such cases we obtain the relation:

 from which we get a relation for the $a^{(n)}$ of the form

 with the ``inhomogeneous'' term

-This term eventually requires the introduction of the complete set of HQE parameters, at least in the general case.
+This term eventually requires the introduction of the complete set of HQE parameters at least in the general case, as it happens for the lepton energy and hadronic invariant mass spectrum and the forward-backward asymmetry proposed in~\cite{Turczyk:2016kjf}.
 It remains to be seen, if one can reduce the parameter set even for weight functions that are not reparametrization invariant.